Metamorphic Testing of Image Captioning Systems via Image-Level Reduction: Results and Analysis

 To investigate the diversity of the follow-up cases produced by \methodname{}, we set up Setting-2, where only $Score_{ambiguity}$ was used in generating subsequent test cases \textbf{without considering $Score_{diversity}$}.
 The experimental results for Setting-2 are presented in Table~\ref{tab:RQ3.2}.
-The results show that the full method covers a higher number of distinct objects compared to Setting-2.
-Additionally, the full method covers a greater number of source images at case-level.
+The results show that \methodname{} covers a higher number of distinct objects compared to Setting-2.
+Additionally, \methodname{} covers a greater number of source images at case-level.
 These findings indicate that, by generating diverse test cases, the violation reported by \methodname{} can cover more distinct images and distinct objects, thereby detecting more distinct violations.

 \begin{RQbox}{RQ3} {Our approach is able to generate higher quality test cases with lower ambiguity and higher diversity, hence detecting more violations and distinct violations.} \end{RQbox}